-**Launch date and time have not been set and are tentative and subject to change** A…Details
+**Launch date and time are tentative and subject to change** A SpaceX Falcon 9…Details

 It's time to play here like you live here.
 Break out those flip flops and leave those dressy clothes back home.
 When visiting Florida's Space Coast, the mayor could be surfing in front of your hotel and a rocket scientist could sit next to you at dinner.
 Here, it's laid-back and you'll feel part of our crew in no time.